Alexandra G. DiFeliceantonio, Ph.D.

 - Assistant Professor, Fralin Biomedical Research Institute at VTC

-- Associate Director, Center for Transformative Research on Health Behaviors
+- Associate Director, Center for Health Behaviors Research

 - Assistant Professor, Department of Human Nutrition, Foods and Exercise, College of Agriculture and Life Sciences